Issam El Maach

-Issam El Maach (عصام المعاش; born 1 February 2001) is a professional footballer who plays as a goalkeeper for Eredivisie club Twente.
-Born in the Netherlands, he represents Morocco at under-23 international level.
+Issam El Maach (عصام المعاش; born 1 February 2001) is a professional footballer who most recently played as a goalkeeper for Eredivisie club Twente.
+Born in the Netherlands, he represents Morocco at youth international level.

 Club career

 Early career

-Born in Heerlen and raised in Helmond to Moroccan parents, El Maach began his football career with local club RKSV MULO before being recruited to the youth ranks of VVV-Venlo.
-In 2016 he moved to the youth academy of SBV Vitesse, from where he was scouted and joined the Ajax Youth Academy a year later.
+Born in Heerlen and raised in Helmond to Moroccan parents, El Maach began his football career with local club RKSV MULO before being recruited to the youth ranks of VVV-Venlo.In 2016 he moved to the youth academy of SBV Vitesse, from where he was scouted and joined the Ajax Youth Academy a year later.

 Ajax

 El Maach signed a two-year contract with Ajax in 2017 with an option for an additional year.
-He made his professional debut with the reserves team Jong Ajax in the Eerste Divisie on 18 January 2018 in a 4–1 loss to RKC Waalwijk.
-Jong Ajax ended the season as champions of the second division, becoming the first reserves team to win a championship since the introduction of reserves teams in professional football in the Netherlands.
+He made his professional debut with the reserve team Jong Ajax in the Eerste Divisie on 18 January 2018 in a 4–1 loss to RKC Waalwijk.
+Jong Ajax ended the season as champions of the second division, becoming the first reserve team to win a championship since the introduction of reserve teams in professional football in the Netherlands.

 He made his first team debut on 11 January 2019 in a friendly game against Brazilian club Flamengo in the Florida Cup.

-On 26 June 2020, it was announced that El Maach contract was not going to be extended leaving him eligible to find a new club.
+On 26 June 2020, it was announced that El Maach's contract was not going to be extended, leaving him eligible to find a new club.

 RKC Waalwijk

-On 14 July 2021 it was announced that El Maach had signed with Eredivisie club RKC Waalwijk as a free transfer on a 1-year contract.
+On 14 July 2021, El Maach signed a one-year contract with Eredivisie club RKC Waalwijk.

 Twente

-On 25 July 2022, El Maach signed with Twente on a two-year deal, with an optional year.
+On 25 July 2022, El Maach joined Twente on a two-year deal, with an option for an additional year.

-On 7 January 2025, El Maach joined Roda JC on loan-deal for the rest of 2024-25 season.
-He left the club upon the expiry of his loan at the end of the season.
+On 7 January 2025, he joined Roda JC on loan for the remainder of the 2024–25 season.
+He made 12 appearances during his loan spell before returning to Twente in July 2025 after the club exercised their option to extend his contract through to 2026.

+On 2 September 2026, El Maach agreed to part ways with Twente with immediate effect.

+HJK Helsinki (trial)

+On 20 January 2026, Finnish club HJK Helsinki announced that El Maach had joined the team on a trial basis.
+He featured for the club on the same day in a 2026 Liigacup match against IFK Mariehamn.

 International career

-El Maach is a youth international for Morocco.
+El Maach is a youth international for Morocco, having represented the nation at under-17 and under-23 levels.
+He also made one appearance for the Netherlands U18s in a friendly match in 2017.